daniel-ac-martin/apidoc/README.md

 In the case of in-line documentation, there is the ugly situation of having two separate syntaxes mixed in a single file.
-The rationale is that the programmer should update the documention at the same time he changes the source code but again, there is no guarantee of this.
+The rationale is that the programmer should update the documentation at the same time he changes the source code but again, there is no guarantee of this.
 The benefit this offers over the first approach is that the API is at least strictly defined, though it may still become outdated.